Chile

 Patagonia 2-Week Itinerary

-This itinerary involves renting a car in Chile to drive yourself around Patagonia, hiking the W Trek in Torres Del Paine, crossing the border into Argentina and then returning to Chile.
+This road trip itinerary involves renting a car in Chile to drive yourself around Patagonia, hiking the W Trek in Torres Del Paine, crossing the border into Argentina and then returning to Chile.
 This is almost exactly what I did, and what I recommend for an epic trip.
 However, there are many opportunities to alter the itinerary if you have less time.

 Map of Patagonia